mairura/UnityMiniCRM/SOLUTION.md

  - **Bug / To Fix:** Ensure notes are properly associated with each task so that adding or updating a note only affects the relevant task.

+ - **Performance & Scalability Enhancements:**
+    1. Introduce caching for frequently accessed endpoints such as activities, notifications, and company/deal lists.

+    2. Add load balancing to distribute traffic across multiple backend instances.
+This would significantly improve response times, reduce server load, and make the system more resilient as the user base grows.

 ## Trade-offs